City-of-Helsinki/events-helsinki-monorepo/README.md

 > When adding a dep through yarn cli (i.e.: yarn add something), it's possible to set the save-exact behaviour automatically
 > by setting `defaultSemverRangePrefix: ""` in [yarnrc.yml](./.yarnrc.yml).
 But this would make the default for packages/\* as well.
 > Better to handle `yarn add something --exact` on per-case basis.

+**Note about updating deps across the monorepo**: when updating a dep, it's important to update it in all the packages that use it, and make sure every dep is updated to the same version.
+Version differences can cause all kinds of hard-to-debug issues.